-The composition of the reinforcing steel and structural steel products manufactured from carbon steel billets does not change during use.
+The composition of the structural steel products manufactured from carbon steel slabs does not change during use.

-Carbon steel reinforcing steel and structural steel products do not cause adverse health effects under normal conditions of use.
+Structural steel products do not cause adverse health effects under normal conditions of use.

-No risks to the environment and living organisms are known to result from the mechanical destruction of the reinforcing steel product itself.
+No risks to the environment and living organisms are known to result from the mechanical destruction of the steel product itself.